DEADLINE PASSED. Sorry, we are no longer accepting applications.

 The LAP is dedicated to providing artists with a flexible and expansive space in which to create, encouraging the creative process, risk-taking, collaboration, and cross-disciplinary investigation of contemporary themes.
 The LAP is a hybrid model that supports uninterrupted time to develop new work, while offering opportunities to share ideas and projects through public programming and partnerships.
 We value diversity, equity, access, and inclusion, and are committed to supporting a broad mix of artistic voices, fostering a shared sense of community and belonging.
 We strive to produce innovative programming that connects LAP artists with the Bay Area and beyond.

-We will accept proposals until 5pm Pacific time on March 20, 2023.
+The application deadline has passed for this open selection.
 Fellows will be selected by professional juries for each discipline and awards will be announced by mid- to late April, 2023.
-We look forward to learning more about you and your work!